-Chief of the 2nd Department General staff of Slovak field army "Bernolák" (29 August 1939 - 24.september 1939) Major off Infatery Alojz Androvič 1 October 1939 he joined the military ataché office in Budapest.
-For a short period of preparation and experience acquired during his time in the 2nd Department Chief of Staff in Prague (group A Study and Planning, the Hungarian section).
-As related by family Ondrejkovič with gender Sandor de Szlavnicza came to the attention of prominent families in Budapest through to gain access to the highest political circles.
-Making of relations with General Istvan Ujszászy in 1939-1942 commander of the 2nd department heads.
-Staff of the Hungarian Army, even as the military staff in Prague (16.06.1934-01.02.1939) won for cooperation department is currently subject to Major off Infantery Alojz Androvič.
-Lt. colonel GS Heliodor Píka has been a military attaché in Romania since 1932, a reliable ally against the German and Hungarian pressure.
-In 1937 he returned to Prague to the Ministry of Defense and participated in mediation of assistance from Romania and Yugoslavia in case of aggression.
+Chief of the 2nd Department of Staff of the Slovak Field Army "Bernolák" (August 29, 1939 - September 24, 1939) Major infantry Alojz Androvič 1st October 1939 took up the function of military ataché in Budapest.
+In a short time he took advantage of the experience he gained during his tenure in the 2nd Department of the Headquarters Czechoslovak army in Prague (Group A Study and Planning, Hungarian Section).
+As a relative through the Ondrejkovič family with the Sandor de Szlavnicza family, he came to the attention of important families in Budapest through which he gained access to the highest political circles.
+He also took advantage of relations with General István Ujszászy in 1939-1942 Commander of the 2nd Department of the General Staff of the Hungarian Army, who still as a military attaché in Prague (16.06.1934-01.02.1939) received for secret cooperation a report which was just mjr. infantry Alojz Androvič.
+Lt. colonel GS.
+Heliodor Píka was from r.
+1932 military ataché in Romania, a reliable ally against German and Hungarian pressure.
+In 1937 he returned to the NGO and participated in mediation assistance from Romania and Yugoslavia in case of aggression.

 Exile President of Czechoslovakia Dr. Edward Beneš sent Lt. colonel GS Heliodor Píka from London to Bucharest as a military envoy for the Balkans.